Health and wellbeing support

 You can get personal and emotional support, mental health support and counselling from our Student Wellbeing Service.
 They organise workshops and courses throughout the academic year.

-When you need support, you can book 1-to-1 advice sessions with our mental health and wellbeing advisers, counsellors or psychiatrist.
-You'll get time and space in every session to explore your concerns and help you find a way forward.
+When you need support, you can book a same-day short advice session or register for a longer appointment with our team of counsellors, wellbeing or mental health advisers.
+You'll get time and space in every session to explore your concerns and find a way forward.

-If you're experiencing specific mental health difficulties, we'll assess your support needs, discuss treatment options and help you access support services and develop positive coping strategies.
+If you're experiencing specific mental health difficulties, we'll assess your support needs (sometimes with the help of our consultant psychiatrist), discuss treatment options and help you access support services and develop positive coping strategies.